jgbarah/Notes/kibana-devel.md

 cluster.routing.allocation.disk.watermark.high: 98%
 ```

-'cluster.name' is not really needed, but just in case... (it just gives a name to the ElasticSearch cluster)
+`cluster.name` is not really needed, but just in case... (it just gives a name to the ElasticSearch cluster)

 * Second option: install using npm.